gileCAD/AutocadQRCoder/README.md

 #### Create a block definition
 The block definition (BlockTableRecord) is added to the block table of the supplied database.
 It contains a background Solid and a Hatch representing the QRCode and possibly a constant attribute definition with the encoded text.

-Example of a block named "QRCode_test" with a dark red hatch:
+Example of a block named "QRCode_test" with a dark red hatch and a constant attribute:
 ```c#
 var coder = new BlockQRCoder("The text which should be encoded.")
 {